What is Ecclesiastes all about?

 Time is the opportunity to mature into the full man, Jesus Christ.
-We do not fight the fight of faith to hold our ground, return to a past state, or hold our ground.
-We put sin to death sin in Jesus Christ, fight tyranny and injustice with obedience to God’s Law, and we march forward in hope.
+We do not fight the fight of faith to hold our ground or return to a former state.
+We put sin to death through Jesus Christ, fight tyranny and injustice with obedience to God’s Law, and march forward in hope.

 Thoughts To Take Away

-One thing I would like to see after every section of explanation would be ethical/judicial applications for self-government, family government, Church government, and civil government.
-Those questions could be a great project for someone to publish – an applicable study guide to Ecclesiastes based on the exposition from The Burden of God.
+One thing I would like to see after every section of exposition, or at least after every chapter, would be ethical/judicial applications for self-government, family government, church government, and civil government.
+Review questions could be a great project for groups reading through the book together.
+An applicable study guide to Ecclesiastes based on the exposition from The Burden of God would also be handy.

 If I ever hear one of my friends say they are going through this book of the Bible for self-study, Sunday School, or a sermon series, I will throw this book into their lap (or email them a pdf).

 Matt is a husband, father, and an avid reader.
 He holds a bachelor’s degree from New Geneva Christian Leadership Academy in Applied Christian Studies.